 Jillian Breneman is a Licensed Massage Therapist from Pennsylvania.
 She is certified in Prenatal and Post-partum Massage, and recently completed her Certification in Pediatric massage.
 License #MSG007989

-Tags: massage for mommies, massage therapy, prenatal massage, prenatal massage benefits, the benefits of prenatal massage
+Tags: massage for mommies, massage therapy, pregnancy, prenatal, prenatal massage, prenatal massage benefits, prenatal wellness, the benefits of prenatal massage